 Related Reading: Draupadi and Krishna – Was It Platonic Love?

 Vidura stayed in the system and fought it

-Among Dhritarashtra, Pandu and Vidura he was the most worthy man to occupy the throne.
-But he was always wronged because of his lineage.
+Among Dhritarashtra, Pandu and Vidura, he was the most worthy man to occupy the throne.
+But he was always hurt because of his lineage.